DevMountain/node-auth-afternoon/README.md

 * Set module.exports to an object with three properties, dragonTreasure, getMyTreasure, and getAllTreasure.
 * Each of these properties should have the value of an async arrow function with parameters req and res.
 * dragonTreasure should get the database instance and run the get_dragon_treasure SQL file, passing in the number '1'.
-* Return the result of this database query as the response.
+* Return the result of this database query as the response with status 200.

 * getMyTreasure should get the database instance and run the get_my_treasure SQL file, passing in the id from req.session.user.
-* Send the result of this database query as the response.
+* Send the result of this database query as the response with status 200.

 * getAllTreasure should get the database instance and run the get_all_treasure SQL file.
-* Send a response with the result of this database query.
+* Send a response with the result of this database query with status 200.

 Now we need to bring this controller into the main server file and create endpoints for these functions.